jkmoore1723/AndroidNotesApp/README.md

 # AndroidNotesApp
-Mobile automation using Appium for testing on a android application.
+This is a Mobile automation project using Appium for testing on a android application.

 # Setup